MicrosoftDocs/sql-docs/docs/advanced-analytics/administration/create-external-resource-pool.md

 ---
-title: How to create a resource pool for R and Python
+title: Create a resource pool for Python and R
-description: Define a SQL Server resource pool for R or Python processes on a SQL Server database engine instance. ms.prod: sql ms.technology: machine-learning
+description: Learn how you can create and use a resource pool for managing Python and R workloads in SQL Server Machine Learning Services. ms.prod: sql ms.technology: machine-learning ms.date: 10/01/2019 ms.topic: conceptual

-ms.date: 07/30/2019
-ms.topic: conceptual
 author: dphansen
 ms.author: davidph
 monikerRange: ">=sql-server-2016||>=sql-server-linux-ver15||=sqlallproducts-allversions"
 ---
-# How to create a resource pool for SQL Server Machine Learning Services
+# Create a resource pool for SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-This article describes how you can create and use a resource pool specifically for managing R and Python machine learning workloads in SQL Server.
-It assumes that you have already installed and enabled the machine learning features, and want to reconfigure the instance to support more fine-grained management of the resources used by external process such as R or Python.
+Learn how you can create and use a resource pool for managing Python and R workloads in SQL Server Machine Learning Services.

 The process includes multiple steps:

 1. Review status of any existing resource pools.
 It is important that you understand what services are using existing resources.
 2. Modify server resource pools.
 3. Create a new resource pool for external processes.
 4. Create a classification function to identify external script requests.
 5. Verify that the new external resource pool is capturing R or Python jobs from the specified clients or accounts.

+<a name="bkmk_ReviewStatus"></a>

-##  <a name="bkmk_ReviewStatus"></a> Review the status of existing resource pools
+##  Review the status of existing resource pools

 1. Use a statement such as the following to check the resources allocated to the default pool for the server.